-Baby Boomers, particularly those in the 45 to 54 age range, are not far behind Gen X and Gen Y when it comes to having computers, high-speed Internet access, cell phones, digital cameras, DVRs and GPS systems.
+Baby boomers, particularly those in the 45 to 54 age range, are not far behind Gen X and Gen Y when it comes to having computers, high-speed Internet access, cell phones, digital cameras, DVRs, and GPS systems.
 They are comfortable surfing the Internet, shopping online, and staying in touch through both email and social media sites.

 Clearly, active adults are becoming more tech savvy.
 But what does this mean for the generation?
-As a generation, Baby Boomers are known for getting things done.
-As they get older, many Baby Boomers continue to be activists and volunteers.
+As a generation, active adults are known for getting things done.
+As they get older, many active adults continue to be activists and volunteers.
 They are active in politics and civic service.
-Many thrive in careers of their choosing, or decide to retire and pursue a more fulfilling line of work.
-For the most part, Baby Boomers know what they want for themselves, and they know how to give back to the community.
+Many thrive in careers of their choosing or decide to retire and pursue a more fulfilling line of work.
+For the most part, active adults know what they want for themselves, and they know how to give back to the community.

-When you consider the traits that are commonly found in the Baby Boomer generation, it is easy to see how technology can be used to further their causes.
-Boomers who once mobilized through printed flyers and phone chains, can now connect through their own blogs or social media accounts.
-Those looking for new careers can network through career building sites or start their own online businesses.
+When you consider the traits that are commonly found in the active adult generation, it is easy to see how technology can be used to further their causes.
+Active adults who once mobilized through printed flyers and phone chains can now connect through their own blogs or social media accounts.
+Those looking for new careers can network through career-building sites or start their own online businesses.
 When looking for romance or friendship, they can meet new people through social sites and online dating services.
-In short, Boomers can use the available technology to help them get things done, and enjoy their lives to the fullest.
+In short, active adults can use the available technology to help them get things done and enjoy their lives to the fullest.
 Though younger generations may be growing up with more technology, they do not have a monopoly on using it.
 As study after study shows, active adults are steadily becoming more tech savvy.
 And, more importantly, they are putting that technology to good use.